 3. Get insurance

 Many early-stage startups regard insurance as a luxury or something that they’ll spend money on at much later stages.
-However, insurance can help businesses grow from the first phases of the product life cycle.
+But, in states like California, there are laws mandating companies to provide certain kinds of insurance.
+Workers Compensation insurance is one of those, and it is crucial that you get it for your employees whenever launching a startup.
+Furthermore, insurance can help businesses grow from the first phases of the product life cycle.
 In fact, having business insurance helps your company’s growth in three ways:

 - Attracting talented employees: Offering employees proper health insurance will help your company stand out from competitors and attract the most talented candidates.

 - Building customer relationships: Building trust between your business and its customers is crucial, especially for startups working in the B2B space.
 Once customers request proof of insurance prior to signing a contract, you’ll have an advantage.

 4. Limit loans

 There’s nothing wrong with loans in general.
 On the contrary, finding the right type of financing can be a great opportunity for businesses to keep operating and growing.
 Just keep in mind that if you have to take a business loan, make it as low as you can comfortably manage in case of emergencies or unexpected obstacles.
 That may sound pretty vague, but the amount you may borrow depends on your business model, unique financial situation, industry, etc.

 To determine the correct business loan amount, calculate carefully how much money your business needs, how manyof these needs your business can cover now, and how much you should take as a loan.
 When calculating, do not forget about loan costs.
 Make sure you know what closing costs are, what your interest rate is, what the total amount is.
 To help you identify all these and find the best loan option for you, maximize business loan calculators that are readily available online.

 5. Protect your data